-No. 10 Iowa beats No. 16 Northwestern 87-72 in Big Ten game
+No. 10 Iowa beats No. 19 Northwestern 87-72 in Big Ten game

+“I think that kind of helped, him giving me a little nudge,” Bohannon said.

-IOWA CITY, Iowa (AP) — Jordan Bohannon scored 24 points, CJ Fredrick added 19 and Luka Garza finished with 18 as No. 10 Iowa defeated No. 16 Northwestern 87-72 on Tuesday night.
+Bohannon had 24 points, including 19 in the second half, as No. 10 Iowa defeated No. 19 Northwestern 87-72 on Tuesday night.

-The Hawkeyes (8-2, 2-1 Big Ten) won their eighth consecutive home game against a ranked opponent.
+CJ Fredrick added 19 and Luka Garza finished with 18 as the Hawkeyes (8-2, 2-1 Big Ten) snapped Northwestern’s four-game winning streak.

-Bohannon was 7 of 11 from the field, including 6 of 9 on 3-pointers, and added five rebounds and five assists.
+Bohannon, a fifth-year senior who hit a game-winning shot against the Wildcats two seasons ago, matched his season high.
+He was 7 of 11 from the field, including 6 of 9 on 3-pointers, and added five rebounds and five assists.

+“He was preaching what he always has been since I’ve been here,” Bohannon said of his meeting with McCaffery.
+“He has all of the confidence in me, and that’s why he recruited me, because of how I’ve played on the court with my swag, and how much different we are on the court when I’m like that.
+He really hasn’t been seeing that in this part of the season.”

 Garza, the nation’s leading scorer at 28.8 points per game, had his streak of scoring 20 or more points against Big Ten opponents snapped at 18 consecutive games.
 He had just six points in the first half.